-We have the largest undergraduate-only department of anthropology in the United States.
-The Department has 13 full-time tenure-track faculty (5 tenured full professors, 2 tenured associate professors, and 6 untenured assistant professors).
+We have one of largest undergraduate-only departments of anthropology in the United States.
+The Department has 12 full-time tenure-track faculty.
 In the fall semester of 2018, the Department had nearly 200 majors.

 I. Enrollment and Graduation Rates